BBSc, BSc(Hons), DipEd, GradCertClinEpi, MPsych, PhD

-Simon completed his masters-level clinical training and PhD in Melbourne, and has undertaken postgraduate training in clinical epidemiology.
-He is an experienced educator, having completed formal teacher training, and has held secondary and tertiary teaching positions throughout Australia and South-East Asia.
+Simon completed his masters-level clinical training and PhD in Melbourne and has undertaken postgraduate training in clinical epidemiology.
+He is an experienced educator, having undertaken formal teacher training and has held secondary and tertiary teaching positions throughout Australia and South-East Asia.

 Simon leads several international collaborative research projects and is a member of the International Olympic Committee’s Elite Athlete Mental Health Consensus Group.
 He is regularly invited to speak internationally.

 Simon served as Editor-in-Chief of the peer-reviewed journal Australian Psychologist (2020-2023) and is currently a Senior Clinician at the Youth Mood Clinic, at Orygen Specialist Program.